MatteoGabriele/vue-progressive-image/ISSUE_TEMPLATE.md

 ### Environment

-Run these commands in the project folder and fill in their results:
+Run this command in the project folder and fill in the result:

 `npm ls vue-progressive-image`: